Imperatorn/undocumented/README.md

 Translated function declarations from decompiled C to D

-Using anything in this repo comes with absolutely no warrantym your home might burn to the ground
+Using anything in this repo comes with absolutely no warranty, your home might burn to the ground